LIANNAKA/Liannaka/README.md

 ## Hi there 👋

+I'm Liannaka, a data driven and full stack engineer based in India.

+I can design, create logic, envision and build things.

+If an idea pops into my mind, chances are I'll build it and ship it.

+My main tech stack is node.js, html, css, javascript, mySQL.
+My favorite tools are vscode and canva.

+I've got a freelance project to work upon, with a satisfied client.
 <!--
 **LIANNAKA/Liannaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.